 5. Face your fears

 Most fear is linked to the unknown and feeling that we can’t predict the outcome of what’s going to happen – and because of this, we often catastrophise and assume the worst.
-Then, to avoid our fears becoming a reality, we either take no action or an action that’s considered ‘safe’, even if it won’t help us get closer to our goals.
+Then, to avoid our fears becoming a reality, we either take no action or an action that’s considered ‘safe’, even if it won’t help us get closer to achieving our goals.

 Often, one of the most effective ways to boost your motivation and move past a debilitating fear is to tackle it head-on.
-Many times, we try to suppress feelings of fear or get annoyed at ourselves for feeling fear in the first place.
+Many times, we try to suppress feelings of fear or get annoyed at ourselves for feeling scared in the first place.

-You may have heard this one a few times already, but that’s a testament to how having a routine can help give you some reassurance, stability, and a sense of control.
+You may have heard this one a few times already, but that’s a testament to how having a routine can help give you reassurance, stability, and a sense of control.
 As humans, we’re creatures of habit, so we take comfort in some sort of routine, no matter how flexible and changeable it may be!

 Often, if we wake up and spend time contemplating all the things we could do with our day, we may struggle to choose or overthink each idea and end up not doing anything at all.
 To avoid this happening, try sitting down with your diary or a notepad every Sunday and mapping out some sort of plan for your week.